DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 #### Air Ride
 - Air Ride items
+  - air ride speed increase item (permanent speed increases?)

 #### Multiplayer
-- All players receiving items
+- All players receiving items in all modes

 #### Code/misc
 - more fine-grained options for which traps or patches are enabled
 - option to reveal (but not unlock) the whole checklist at game start by writing 10 to every checkbox?
-- fully unlock every checkbox on game complete?
+- option to fully unlock every checkbox on game complete?
+  - does this make sense to have? how does this work with games that don't have collect on?
-- yaml option to sync the local checklist state with the server checked locations upon connection. for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby
+- option to sync the local checklist state with the server checked locations upon connection.
+  - for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby
+  - this may have a conflict if players can get checks "offline"?
+But the client currently requires that they be connected? need to avoid this removing checks players do when not connected to the server?
 - options presets that set goals for different "game modes" (killing enemies focused checkboxes, collecting items focused, etc.)
 - enable lists of locations as goals. get every checkbox on the list to complete your game.
 Allows for making custom games, essentially
 - energylink for air ride: laps completed, enemies killed
-- energylink for top ride: laps completed
+- energylink for top ride: laps completed, environment destroyed/interacted with
 - kirby gets bigger as energylink grows?
-- ItemLink
+- ItemLink with other Kirby Air Ride worlds
 - performance pass on location checking
+  - use checked_locations, missing_locaitons, server_locations as caches
 - possible variable deathlink cooldown?
 - colored text for goal completion

 ## Contributing